What to Do When Your Social Media Manager Leaves

 • A process, not just promises.
 Ask how they onboard, build the content calendar, and handle approvals.

-At Fresh Content Society, we work with mid-market and enterprise brands that have outgrown the single-hire model.
-When a client comes to us after losing their social media manager, we stabilize first — audit accounts, assess what’s in place, and get a content program running within two weeks.
-From there, we build a program that doesn’t depend on one person.
-Senior strategists own the relationship.
-A team handles execution.
-And the program keeps running whether someone changes roles or not.
+At Fresh Content Society, we work with mid-market and enterprise brands that have outgrown the single-hire model — brands like United Rentals, LINE-X, and American Apparel.
+When a client comes to us after losing their social media manager, we stabilize first: audit accounts, assess what’s in place, and get a content program running within two weeks.

 The Bottom Line